 My mouth is right against the top of his head, and I kiss him.
 He doesn’t smell like a baby anymore.
 He smells like sunscreen and sweat, like an active little boy.
 But it’s the same weight on my chest, only heavier.
 The same little heartbeat, only stronger.

 I don’t get to contemplate my toddler for long, because after thirty seconds of ‘nunnels’ he pops the pacifier out and looks up at me.
 “Suh-shyyy?”
-I sing for him, rocking, telling him he’s my little squirm-shine and he makes me happy.
+I sing for him, rocking, telling him he’s my little sunshine and he makes me happy.
 After three rounds of suh-shyyy, two baby belugas, and a twinkle twinkle, he pulls himself up and points to the space between the chair and the bedroom wall.
 There’s a pillow stuffed in there, is that what he wants?
 He nods, and the frog in his mouth hops twice.
 I shimmy the pillow loose and move it to the arm of the chair, and he immediately throws himself into it with a grin.
 I can’t see the grin behind the Wubbanub, but his eyes are bright and happy, and there’s one sweet dimple peeking out beside the pacifier’s edge.
 I grin back at him and his eyes sparkle brighter and the dimple gets deeper, and just the smallest “heh” escapes behind the frog.

 I hug him tight, so tight.